-Metalshub is the leading digital B2B platform for the iron and steel industry.
-Foundries and steel mills use our platform to purchase ferroalloys like Ferromolybdenum from a global pool of qualified traders and producers.
-Our ferromolybdenum Price Index helps our customers make data driven trading decisions.
+Metalshub is the leading digital supply chain solution for the iron and steel industry.
+Foundries and steel mills use our tool to purchase ferroalloys like Ferromolybdenum from a global pool of qualified traders and producers.

 Molybdenum is one of the most effective alloying agents, of which about 80% is used in the production of various types of steel such as structural steels, stainless steels, high speed steels, tool steels and many more.
 Molybdenum-based alloys offer a unique combination of mechanical properties, including high strength at elevated temperatures, high thermal and electrical conductivity with low thermal expansion.